jmrashed/laravel-installer/README.md

   - `ctype`
   - `json`

+---

 ## 🤝 Contributing

-We welcome contributions!
-Feel free to fork the repository and submit pull requests.
-To contribute:
+Contributions are welcome!
+If you want to contribute:

-1. Fork the project.
+1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature-branch`.
+2. Create a new feature branch: `git checkout -b feature-branch`.
-3. Commit your changes: `git commit -m 'Add feature'`.
+3. Commit your changes: `git commit -m 'Add new feature'`.
-4. Push the changes: `git push origin feature-branch`.
+4. Push to the branch: `git push origin feature-branch`.
-5. Submit a pull request.
+5. Open a pull request on GitHub.

+---

 ## 📝 License

-This package is open-sourced software licensed under the [MIT license](LICENSE.md).
+This package is licensed under the [MIT license](LICENSE.md).

+---

 ## 📬 Support

-If you encounter any issues or have questions, feel free to open an issue on the [GitHub repository](https://github.com/jmrashed/laravel-installer/issues) or reach out directly.
+For support, feel free to open an issue on the [GitHub repository](https://github.com/jmrashed/laravel-installer/issues) or contact us directly.